 It’s all about those motor skills

 There’s more involved in pulling on a skirt or slipping off a sweater than meets the eye – like being able to bend, balance steadily on one foot, flex each knee, grasp, pull, and more.
 It takes a combination of fine and gross motor skills – from zipping up sweatshirts to stepping into pants – to get dressed each morning, and toddlers acquire these skills at their own pace.
-Frustration also comes into play when Baby wants to be able to button her sweater before she is able to.
+Frustration also comes into play when Baby wants to be able to button his sweater before he is able to.

 - Fine motor skills: Hand and finger movements play a big role in a toddler’s ability to dress themselves.
 At around age three, Baby will probably have enough finger dexterity to button something with larger-sized buttons.
-By four, fine motor skills have progressed enough that she may be able to manage buckles on belts and shoes.
+By four, fine motor skills have progressed enough that he may be able to manage buckles on belts and shoes.

 How can I get my toddler more involved in getting themselves dressed?